-1 schools not maintained by a local authority may give leave of absence for sessions the pupil is not expected to attend.
-This must be agreed between the school and the parent they normally live with and must end at the point at which the pupil reaches compulsory school age.
-The times and dates when the pupil is expected to attend the school must be agreed by the school and the parent with whom the pupil normally lives with.
-Over compulsory school age 339.
-Where a sixth form pupil's timetable does not require them to be on site for every session of the week, a school maintained by a local authority or a special school not maintained by a local authority may give leave of absence The times and dates when the pupil is expected to attend the school must be agreed with the parent with whom the pupil normally lives with or the pupil Code C2: Leave of absence for 340.
-All pupils of compulsory school age are entitled to a full-time a compulsory school education.
-In very exceptional circumstances, where it is in a pupil's best age pupil subject to a interests, there may be a need for a temporary part-time timetable to part-time timetable meet their individual needs in line with paragraphs 67 - 70.
+Leave of absence for a compulsory school age pupil subject to a part-time timetable

+340. All pupils of compulsory school age are entitled to a full-time education.
+In very exceptional circumstances, where it is in a pupil's best interests, there may be a need for a temporary part-time timetable to meet their individual needs in line with paragraphs 67 - 70.
 84 341.
 Schools maintained by a local authority and special schools not maintained by a local authority can grant a leave of absence, under regulation 11(6) to temporarily reduce the timetable of a pupil of compulsory school age to part-time, if the school and a parent who the pupil normally lives with have agreed that, exceptionally, the pupil should temporarily be educated only part-time and have agreed the times and dates when the pupil will, during the period of temporary part-time education, be expected to attend the school.
 342. Schools that are not required to follow regulation 11, must still use this code to record when a pupil is absent with leave because they are subject to a part-time timetable in line with an agreement between the school and a parent the pupil normally lives with that the pupil should temporarily be educated part-time.
 343. Where a pupil is receiving a full-time education, but only part-time at the school in question (e.g. dual registration, part-time unregistered alternative provision or flexischooling) this code must not be used and the appropriate code for why the pupil is not in school for that session should be used.